yogeshhole/books/README.md

    - Place the order for selected products in the cart.
 Once order is placed, the products will be removed from the cart.
    - Created sample methods for shipment tracking using 3rd party services.

+Apart from this, there is a Core library which contains contains common utilities needed across most services such as:
+* mongoDB connection
+* requests
+* exception handlers

+---
-Technology Stack:
+####Technology Stack:
-Language - Python 3.7
+* Language - Python 3.7
-REST API Framework - FastAPI
+* REST API Framework - FastAPI
-Database - MongoDB
+* Database - MongoDB

+---